 The adventure state happens after you get past the fear

-It’s “spiritual” moments of reflection like these that Dr. Harper, an Associate Professor at the University of Victoria and one of Canada’s leading outdoor educators, believes may lie at the core of the restorative power of outdoor adventure.
+It’s “spiritual” moments of reflection like these that Dr. Harper, Professor at the University of Victoria and one of Canada’s leading outdoor educators, believes may lie at the core of the restorative power of outdoor adventure.